bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 When applying some of the common approaches for clustering, several usual questions need to be considered:

-1. The number of clusters; It is not clear what is the exact number of clusters existing in a dataset.
+1. The **number of clusters;** It is not clear what is the exact number of clusters existing in a dataset.
 There are heuristics like the
     **“elbow-method”** that can be used to find this number.
-However, these methods should be taken with caution (due to the ill-definition of the clustering problem).
+However,these methods should be taken with caution (due to the ill-definition of the clustering problem).
     Some methods do not require the number of clusters predefined.

 2. Having a good **similarity measure**; It is not clear what does a similar and different object look alike.
     Before applying clustering to a given set of samples, one should carefully examine the data and define the similarity appropriately.

 3. It is difficult to determine which samples are **outliers** and clusters for themselves, especially in high dimensional space.
-In high dimensional space, the data samples are usually far apart between one another and it can be hard to distinguish between group of samples.
+In high dimensional space, the data samples are usually far apart between one another and it can be hard to distinguish between group of samples and outliers.

 4. It is difficult to differentiate among overlapping clusters;